I wish I could say I follow SIMPLE perfectly every day.

 I don’t.

-In my first post, I mentioned how I convinced myself I was going to start waking up at 5am and go to hot fitness classes.
+I’m the same person who convinced myself I was going to start waking up at 4:30am and go to hot fitness classes.

 And in my head, it made perfect sense.